iThinkiKhan/Homelab/README.md

 ## About

 I've built this homelab for fun, security, and educational purposes.
 You'll find that all of my gear consists of affordable, older components I've either purchased or acquired for free.
 Security is a prime concern, and I've focused on keeping everything as locked down as possible.
-I strongly prefer open-source, well-documented materials with large communities, as I am entirely self-taught and learning as I go.
+I strongly prefer open-source, well-documented materials with large communities, as I am learning as I go.

 ## Core Functionality